 3.2.2.2 Legal Rights Objection

-A rightsholder has standing to file a legal rights objection.
-The source and documentation of the existing legal rights the objector is claiming (which may include either registered or unregistered trademarks) are infringed by the applied-for gTLD must be included in the filing.
+Any rightsholder has standing to file a legal rights objection.
+The source and documentation of the existing legal rights the objector is claiming (which may include either registered or unregistered trademarks) are abused by the applied-for gTLD must be included in the filing.

 An intergovernmental organization (IGO) is eligible to file a legal rights objection if it meets the criteria for registration of a .INT domain name1: